-The Proctor Willows project requires a Master Plan and Development Agreement approvals to proceed.
+The Proctor Willows project requires Master Plan and Development Agreement approvals to proceed.
 Development Agreements require a public hearing before the City Council, followed by Council approval.
 Under the Redmond Zoning Code (RZC), the Master Plan is required to be reviewed by Council in a consolidated package when a Development Agreement is sought.
-The following City
+The following City Council meetings have been scheduled to facilitate the required review and approval process.

 Date Council Meeting

 ✓ September 24 Committee of the Whole

-✓ October 1 Council Staff Report
+October 1 Council Staff Report

 October 8 Study Session

 November 19 Public Hearing and Potential Final Action